robertsweetman/module_4/mdbook/src/1_current_state.md

 From talking to stakeholders there has been some very clear feedback.

 Reducing the daily tender analysis time has benefited the sales team but the strictly linear workflow (get, parse, analyse, alert) doesn't really leverage the database to deliver further business value beyond automating this one process.

-Effectively the business value is somewhat limited, given the maintenance and support requirements.
+The business value is actually limited and doesn't justify the application maintenance and support requirements.

-There are also technical challenges in the way this proof-of-concept (POC) has been delivered:
+This is due to technical challenges in the way this proof-of-concept (POC) has been delivered:

 - Runs in AWS, not Azure
   - Version 1's infra runs in Azure so this is a general blocker to wider adoption
   - The support team are not set up to support AWS hosted apps
 - Uses Rust for Lambda's
   - Developers aren't familiar with Rust and can't support it properly
-- The Postgresql database is still open to the internet
+- The Postgresql database is still open to the internet for technical and cost reasons
   - This is a significant security issue

 The current implementation blocks further integrations with other business processes and tools, both from a commercial and technical point of view.